swastiksidd/HFresh/assignment/ETL_README.md

 ---
 -assignment

-|--bins
+--bins

-      |----config
+      ----config
-                 |------config.py => Source Path, Target Path, Execution date.
+                 |------config.py => Source Path, Target Path, Execution date (rest are for testing).
 All the parameters are there in this config.
 Please make sure to change it before running it in your environment.
                  |------spark_config.py => contains Spark configuration properties.
 Edit it based on your requirement
                  |------properties.py => contains Log related configuration.
 Change the log path, file name, file path, log level from here.

-      |----src
+      ----src
                  |------core.py => Contains core logic/methods.
 You can add up any modules,functions or classes in this directory.

-      |----utils
+      ----utils
                  |------logging_session.py =>contians logger object. it is used to create and write logs across project.
                  |------error_log.py => contains error formatter.
 A unique error logging is followed across project.
                  |------create_spark_inst.py => used to create spark instance for the project.

-|--input => All the input json files.
+--input => All the input json files.
 Change config.py to control the source path.

-|--output => contains output csv file.
+--output => contains output csv file.
 Change config.py to control target path

-|--logs => All the logs will be captured in this folder.
+--logs => All the logs will be captured in this folder.
 Control the log path from properties.py.

-|--driver.py => It is the single point to trigger the project.
+--driver.py => It is the single point to trigger the project.
 It contains the main method.

-|--executeMe.sh => Contains spark submit command.
+--executeMe.sh => Contains spark submit command.
 Trigger the project using "sh executeMe.sh"

 # Approach
 ---